 Table 3 probes the robustness of our results in two dimensions.
 First, we control for other potentially important shocks that could influence project allocation.
 For example, rising Chinese exports or commodity demand shocks may have influenced the regions to which China allocated projects.
 As we have discussed above, commodity price shocks and commodity cycles heterogeneously affect local incomes and to the extent that such time-varying effects on spatial concentration move systematically with the incidence of Chinese transport projects, they might bias our estimates.
-Second, we alter the instrument and construct a falsification test to further probe the validity of our approach.
+Second, we use randomization inference to test the underlying assumptions of our instrument, alter the instrument in various ways, and construct a falsification test to further probe the validity of our approach.